ckeditor/ckeditor5/docs/framework/guides/contributing/git-commit-message-convention.md

 ### Order of entries

-The proper order for sections is as follows:
+The proper order for sections of a commit message is as follows:
 * Public
 * Internal
 * MAJOR/MINOR BREAKING CHANGES